 4.4.
-Impact on the Risk Premium
+Impact on the risk premium

-In a continuous time CCAPM model with a subjective belief, it is easy to obtain an adapted CCAPM formula that clearly reflects the impact of the representative agent's pessimism.
-Indeed, it is easy to obtain (see, e.g., Jouini-Napp, 2004) that the difference between the level of the Market Price of Risk in the subjective belief setting and in the standard setting is precisely given by the level of pessimism of the representative agent.
+In a continuous time CCAPM model with a subjective belief, it is easy to obtain an adapted CCAPM formula that clearly reflects the impact of the representative agent's pessimism (see Jouini-Napp, 2004).
+The difference between the level of the Market Price of Risk in the subjective belief setting and in the standard setting is precisely given by the level of pessimism of the representative agent measured by the deviation in mean, in units of standard deviation, of the aggregate wealth instantaneous growth rate.
 The presence of pessimism increases then the market price of risk and might contribute to giving explanations to the risk premium puzzle.
+The interpretation of this result is the following.
+The representative agent's pessimism leads him/her to underestimate the average rate of return of equity leaving unchanged his/her estimation of the risk free rate.
+Thus, the objective expectation of the MPR is greater than the representative agent's subjective expectation hence is greater than the standard MPR.